rchiba/rchiba.github.com/_posts/2014-05-03-how-to-recruit-engineers-in-san-francisco.md

 ## Introduction

 6 months ago, Nikhil and I were the only developers at our 4 person startup.
-Business was growing steadily, and we were so spread thin that there was no hope of improving our product if we didn't bring more help onto the team.
-So, Nik and I put our recruiting hats and began our journey to grow our team.
+With business growing steadily, we were so spread thin that there was no hope of improving our product if we didn't bring more help onto the team.
+So, Nik and I put our recruiting hats and began our journey to find talented engineers to join us.
 Fast forward 6 months to the present, and our Engineering team is about to grow to 7 (including 2 interns!), and I can safely say that I've learned a whole lot in the process:

 ## Never consider recruitment work "a waste of time"